-American and Arizona History explores the foundation of Western Culture in Europe and the American and Arizona heritages.
+This course will address content and language acquisition for our EL students who have a grade level reading ability.
+The course will develop language acquisition through the lens of American and Arizona History.
+American and Arizona History explores the foundation of western culture in Europe and the American and Arizona heritages.
 Government, economics, religious and social life from the colonial period to the present is studied.
-Emphasis is placed on leaders, ideals, sacrifices, struggles, and the success in the building of our state and nation in the 20th Century.
-Students will receive 1.0 credit in Social Science upon completion of this two semester course (0.5 credit each semester).
+Emphasis is placed on leaders, ideals, sacrifices, struggles, and the successes in the building of our state and nation in the 20th Century.